jeqcho/myharvard_qguide_scraper/README.md

 1. Specify the years and terms for the myharvard and qguide at `combine.py` and run it (`uv run combine.py`) to get `qguide_myharvard.csv` automatically in the release folder.
 The CSV inner joins the myHarvard records with the qguide using `course_id`.
 2. Edit the year and terms at `course_ratings_analysis.ipynb` and run the notebook.
 This will generate the graphs above and the rest of the data release at `release/hugems`.
 Follow through the notebook and play around!

+# Notes

+In the QGuide release, we added columns that have the phrase `gem_probability`.
+This is not actually a probability, and can be thought as a score instead (it is not bounded by 0 and 1).
+A refactoring in the future would be desirable.

 # Future todo